Identification of a Kalman filter: consistency of local solutions

 \section{Conclusion}

 This paper established that, when estimating only the Kalman gain of a known linear system, the PEM objective becomes asymptotically unimodal, and therefore remains a reliable identification method even when only local optimality can be guaranteed.
 The numerical examples support this conclusion: spurious minimizers disappear as the dataset grows, and standard optimization routines consistently converge to the true gain.
-The sketched extension to jointly estimating additional linear parameters and noise covariances is also encouraging, and formal proofs for this case is a future research direction.
+The sketched extension to jointly estimating additional linear parameters and noise covariances is also encouraging, and formal proofs for such extensions are a future research direction.

-Several open questions remain, including the rate at which local optima approach the true parameters as the amount of data increases.
+Several open questions remain, for example, regarding the influence of model mismatch or the convergence speed of the local optima.
 Another promising direction is the development of optimization algorithms tailored to this problem class; for instance, alternating or sequential updates over model parameters, Kalman gains, and covariances may yield fast and guaranteed convergence.